1841 (9th November)

 Bertie’s sister, Louise Caroline Alberta was born to Queen Victoria and Prince Albert at Buckingham Palace.

-Bertie began his education.
+Albert Edward began his education.
 He was educational programme was drawn up by his father, Prince Albert, and delivered by a number of tutors.
 Bertie was not an academic and failed to live up to his father’s high expectations.

 1850 (17th January)

-Bertie was created Earl of Dublin.
+Albert was created Earl of Dublin.

 1850 (1st May)